5 Reasons Why Your Doctors Don’t Do Right By You

 This is generally most applicable to chronic conditions that have proven largely unresponsive to high-tech medical interventions.

-And even if you don’t, it’s worth watching as an example of how best practices are often ignored in ordinary medical practice.
+This is a classic example of how best practices are often ignored in ordinary medical practice.
 Which is why second medical opinions are now so essential before agreeing to any invasive medical procedure.